North Warning System: History

 The Distant Early Warning (DEW) Line, constructed in the late 1950s, was reaching obsolescence in the 1980s.
 With the signing of North American Air Defence Modernization agreement at the "Shamrock Summit" between Prime Minister Mulroney and President Reagan in Quebec City on 18 March 1985, the DEW Line began its eventual upgrading and transition becoming the North Warning System (NWS) of today.

 The NWS began limited operation in 1988 with the commissioning and acceptance of the three newly constructed east coast sites BAF-3 Brevoort Island, Nunavut, LAB-2 Saglek and LAB-6 Cartwright, both in Labrador.
 Throughout the late 1980s and early 1990s, new NWS LRR radars replaced former DEW Line sites.
 DEW sites that were not transitioned to North Warning operation were eventually closed down.
 The official activation of the NWS and inactivation of the DEW Line took place on 15 July 1993.

 The bi-national North Warning System Office (NWSO) is located in Ottawa, Ontario and staffed with both Canadian and American military and civilian personnel.
 Staffed sites are operated by the Royal Canadian Air Force, but physically staffed by civilian contractors.
 Logistical and maintenance support for the NWS is supplied by the Air Force Materiel Command of the United States Air Force, located at Ogden Air Logistics Center (OO-ALC), Hill Air Force Base, Utah.

 Site remediation

 The former DEW Line sites were operated using practices and materials accepted by the environmental standards of the time.
 With their closure and many of them rebuilt as NWS sites, a clean-up project was undertaken to remove surplus infrastructure, treat chemically contaminated soils, and stabilize landfill sites.
 The clean-up was designed to keep chemical contamination from the DEW Line sites out of the Arctic food chain, and ensure that the sites are restored to an environmentally safe condition.
 In 1989, the Canadian Department of National Defence (DND) started investigating the environmental conditions of the DEW Line sites and commenced clean-up work at two sites in 1996.
 The clean-up of 21 sites was scheduled to be completed in 2013.
-Currently, 14 sites have been cleaned up and the remaining seven are on-going in Nunavut.
+In March 2014 DND announced the remediation project was complete.